 Alice Maud was, born on 10th March 1880 in Walthamstow to Annie Sarah Pocock, Shoreditch-born c 1850, daughter of a solicitor’s managing clerk and William Mattin, of Marlesford, Suffolk- born c1854, a Hat Band manufacturer.
 Alice Maud was the youngest of four children, two elder sisters, Edith Mary, born c 1874, Emma, born c 1875, and a brother William Spencer, born 1877.

-Maud then married Tom Sewell, (who I believe was a prominent advertising manager), in Kensington on 11th April 1918 and they lived variously in Museum Chambers Bury St WC1 (1920), 56 Holland Park Avenue, W11, (abode and at time of marriage in 1918) and 37 Berners St, Paddington (probably office) (1921); and by the time of the dinner living in 24 King’s Gardens, Hampstead, NW6.
+Maud then married Tom Sewell, ( a prominent advertising manager), in Kensington on 11th April 1918 and they lived variously in Museum Chambers Bury St WC1 (1920), 56 Holland Park Avenue, W11, (abode and at time of marriage in 1918) and 37 Berners St, Paddington (probably office) (1921); and by the time of the dinner living in 24 King’s Gardens, Hampstead, NW6.

 WHAT MAUD DID NEXT